brainwipe/icar/books/core/Chapters as Markdown/scratch.md

 #### Zaxcann Black Mills
 Zaxcann's links with Star Scientifica are still strong and as such, a lot of secret technology filters into the public domain through Zaxcann.
 It's understood that designs for devastatingly powerful Ion weapons have appeared time to time.

+# Syndicates
+### Syndicate or Club?
+The difference between a syndicate (as given here) and a society is that a Syndicate breaks laws.
+The Imperium has labelled these organisations as illegal and being a member can lead to arrest on conspiracy charges.
+Some of these organisations begin as a Society and then radical elements of the Society use the structure of the Society to commit crime.
+If the Star Enforcers can arrest and remove these people before the entire Society becomes rogue then the Society is not classified as a Syndicate.

+There are two main ways for characters to get in touch with syndicates.
+The first and simplest way of contacting a Syndicate is using the Undergaia (see Undergaia on page 54).
+Information regarding the Syndicates can be found on the Undergaia but it's important to think laterally when doing so.
+Very little accurate information on Syndicates is actually stored on the Undergaia under the actual names of the Syndicates, so associated information is better to search for.